AaronWijesinghe/BetterVencordPatch/README.md

-# BetterVencordPatch (macOS)
+# BetterVencordPatch
-An efficient program which lets you install Vencord without user interaction and (optionally) patches Vencord whenever Discord updates on macOS.</br>
+An efficient program which lets you install Vencord without user interaction and (optionally) patches Vencord whenever Discord updates.</br>
-On macOS, Vencord doesn't automatically patch itself when Discord updates, so BetterVencordPatch offers a fix for that.
+Vencord doesn't automatically patch itself when Discord updates, so BetterVencordPatch offers a fix for that.

 ## Features
 - VencordInstaller.app can patch Vencord without any user interaction, unlike the official installer